ਸਕਾਲਰਸ਼ਿਪ | The Scholarship

 - Be involved in their community (is an asset)

 - Your personal, education, and community involvement background

 - How your current studies relate to the advancement of Mental Health and/or Addiction support

 - A letter of reference from an instructor or academic/faculty advisor

 - A photocopy of your latest transcript of courses

-Submission: Applications for the 2021 Harbhajan Ranauta Legacy Scholarship are now closed.
+Submission: Applications for the 2023 Harbhajan Ranauta Legacy Scholarship are now closed.
 Thank you to all who applied.
-Applications for the 2022 award will open in January 2022.
+Applications will reopen in January 2024.